EXPLAINER: R. Kelly acquitted on rigging trial. Why?

 At least one legal expert said obstruction of justice charges aren’t generally hard to prove.
 “But in this case,” said Phil Turner, a former federal prosecutor in Chicago, “the facts just weren’t there.”

-Jurors also acquitted Kelly of receiving child pornography and one count of producing child pornography.
+Jurors also acquitted Kelly, 55, of receiving child pornography, one count of child pornography and the obstruction count.
 He was convicted of producing child pornography and enticing girls for sex.
 His attorney, Jennifer Bonjean, plans to appeal.

 Here’s a look at the trial-fixing charge: